-If you are hurt and unrepresented, and not familiar with personal injury claims, the hardball tactics used by some claims representatives can leave you feeling dazed and confused.
+If you are hurt, unrepresented, and not familiar with personal injury claims, the hardball tactics used by some claims representatives can leave you feeling dazed and confused.
 You are likely to feel that you are being taken advantage of in the process.
 Often the claims representative will pressure you to settle right away.
 However, settling quickly may not be in your best interest, depending on the type of injury you sustained and the type of treatment needed to recover from your injuries.
 What you don’t know really can hurt you.

-More than likely after an accident the claim representative will contact you the same day after the crash occurred.
+More than likely after an accident, the claim representative will contact you the same day after the crash occurred.
 The first thing they will want from you is a recorded statement.
 They will tell you that they just want to get your version of the events and then they will need time to contact their insured if they haven’t already spoken to their insured about what their insured says happened.

-When the claim representative requests a recorded statement, they don’t tell you that you have a right to refuse or that you are entitled to a copy of your recorded statement whether they transcribe it or not.
+When the claim representative requests a recorded statement, they don’t tell you that you have a right to refuse or that you are entitled to a copy of your recorded statement, whether they transcribe it or not.

-The claim rep will tell you that all they need to get things started is your recorded statement to determine liability (that is, whose fault it is), or that their insured has not reported the accident so they need your version of what happen.
+The claim rep will tell you that all they need to get things started is your recorded statement to determine liability (that is, whose fault it is), or that their insured has not reported the accident so they need your version of what happened.
 Then the claim rep will ask not only a number of questions about how the accident occurred, but also about the property damage, your injuries, your prior health condition, and other personal information.

 If you give a recorded statement, you are simply giving the insurance company ammunition they will use against you later in settlement negotiations and at trial.
 What you say can and will be used against you by the insurance company.